 November 29, 1820, during the economic downturn following the Panic of 1819, the General Assembly created the Bank of the Commonwealth of Kentucky.
-It was “deemed expedient and beneficial to the state and the citizens thereof” to establish a bank “for the purpose of discounting paper and making loans for longer periods than has been customary, and for the relief of the distresses of the community.”
+It was “deemed expedient and beneficial to the state and the citizens thereof to establish a bank to discount paper and make loans for longer periods than has been customary, and for the relief of the distresses of the community.”
 They located the bank in Frankfort, and the legislature appointed a president and twelve directors to run operations.
-No legislature could serve as a director for the twelve months after the end of his term, and no bank officer could be a legislature member.
-The bank continued until January 1, 1841.
+No legislator could serve as a director for the twelve months after the end of his term, and no bank officer could be a legislature member.
+The bank operated until January 1, 1841.

 Localtonians wish a Happy Birthday to Rosewood native Merle Robert Travis, born in 1917 in Muhlenberg County.
 His songs’ lyrics often discussed the lives and the economic conditions of American coal miners.

 November 29, 1928, Captain William H. Poore, Paducah Police Department, succumbed to a head injury he sustained the previous day when he fell through a train trestle while searching for two suspects who had stolen a suitcase.